Presbyterian Church in Liberia: History

 Liberia was settled by American slaves, before it became a colony.
 In 1833 the PC(USA) begun to work in Liberia.
 Liberia was a Republic after a Constitution was adopted in 1847.
 In 1850 the American Board of Commissioners for Foreign Missions sent missionaries, among them was J. Leighton Wilson.

 The church established Alexander High School in Monrovia, Liberia.
-It is a well known fact in Liberia that a significant number of independence and post independence leaders were leader of the Presbyterian Church or educated in the Alexander School.
+It is a well known fact in Liberia that a significant number of independence and post independence leaders were leaders of the Presbyterian Church or educated in the Alexander School.
 The Presbytery of Liberia become independent in 1928, and this is also the founding date of this denomination.
 In 1944 the church started its own mission work in the Todee District.
 In 1980 the church become a provisional presbytery of the Cumberland Presbyterian Church.

 In 2006 in Cheersburg the church decided at its annual Synod to sever all relations with the Cumberland Presbyterian Church, the Synod of Tennessee, put an end to a more than two decade long partnership.